garciart/network-automation/README.md

 ## Installing GNS3

 Installing GNS3 on [Windows](https://docs.gns3.com/docs/getting-started/installation/windows/ "GNS3 Windows Install") or certain Linux operating systems, such as [Ubuntu or Debian](https://docs.gns3.com/docs/getting-started/installation/linux "GNS3 Linux Install"), is pretty straight forward.
-However, we will be using CentOS 7.9 for the labs and demos in this repository, and GNS3 does not work straight-out-of-the-box with Fedora, Red Hat Linux (RHEL), or CentOS.
+However, you will be using CentOS 7.9 for the labs and demos in this repository, and GNS3 does not work straight-out-of-the-box with Fedora, Red Hat Linux (RHEL), or CentOS.

->**NOTE** - Why did I pick CentOS for this tutorial?
->- I use Fedora, RHEL, and CentOS, and I could not find a tutorial that captured all the steps to get GNS3 working on a Fedora family OS.
->- Many companies and government agencies, such as NASA and the DOD, use Red Hat Linux, the commercial version of CentOS, since it is a trusted OS which is [Protection Profile (PP) compliant](https://www.commoncriteriaportal.org/products/ "Certified Common Criteria Products").
+>**NOTE** - I picked CentOS for this tutorial because I use Red Hat Linux (RHEL) and CentOS quite a bit, and I could not find a tutorial that captured all the steps to get GNS3 working on a Fedora family OS.
+It was fun, and the process helped me learn GNS3's dependencies.
+In addition, many companies and government agencies, such as Northrup Grumman and NASA, use RHEL, since it is a trusted OS which is [Protection Profile (PP) compliant](https://www.commoncriteriaportal.org/products/ "Certified Common Criteria Products").
->- It was hard, but fun.
-Plus, I got to learn GNS3's dependencies, which will allow me to install it on other OS's.

 To get started, download the latest ISO image of CentOS 7 from [the CentOS download page](https://www.centos.org/download/ "Download") and install it in a virtual machine.
 If you are not familiar with creating virtual machines, I recommend you review the instructions on the following sites: